xkeshav/template/.github/ISSUE_TEMPLATE/QUESTION.md

 ---
 name: Question
 about: Use this template to ask a question about the project
-title: "[QUESTION SUMMARY]"
+title: ❓
-labels:
+labels: question
-assignees:
+assignees: xkeshav
 ---

 ## Question